Defect versus defect: stationary states of single file marching in periodic landscapes with road blocks: LDWs due to the point defect

 Solving (\ref{pnct2}), we get

-giving a unique position of the LDW in $T_2$.
-See Fig.~\ref{pd-ldw-2} for an LDW in $T_2$ ($p=0.2,n=0.5,q=0.65,L=9000$).
-The overall density profile, consisting of HD phase in $T_1$ and LD phase in $T_3$, with an intervening LDW in $T_2$ takes the form of a step-like structure.
+giving a unique position of the LDW in $T_2$. \end{widetext} The overall density profile, consisting of HD phase in $T_1$ and LD phase in $T_3$, with an intervening LDW in $T_2$ takes the form of a step-like structure.
 This is specifically attributed to $T_2$ being an extended defect with a hopping rate $q<1$.
-Setting $x_w=\epsilon_1$ gives the boundary between the DW-LD-LD and HD-DW-LD phases (\ref{boun2}).
-Next, if we set $x_w= \epsilon_1+\epsilon_2$ in (\ref{pnct2}), we get the HD-HD-LD phase, which gives the boundary between the HD-DW-LD and HD-HD-DW phases:
+This is shown in Fig.~3 {(left)} of the main text.